glovving/studio-project/README.md

 - The pets health and fullness decrease quickly making it difficult for the user to keep the pet well
   - The pets responses to the user input are hostile
 - The 'game' is visually plain, it does not give the user clear instructions, and the user is not rewarded for their input
-  - Because there are no instructions I am assuming it will be very easy for the
+  - Because there are no instructions I am assuming it will be very easy for the user to accrue strikes, calling the end() function
+- When the end function is called the pet will escape into a colourful background
+  - The user must try to catch the pet but will not be able to succeed

 ## What I did:
 - [Added a  simple sprite sheet animation](##Sprite-Sheet)